-There are six species of sloth living in the world today, and Costa Rica is home to two of them: the Brown-Throated Three-Fingered Sloth (Bradypus variegatus), and Hoffman’s Two-Fingered Sloth (Choloepus hoffmanni).
+There are six species of Sloth living in the world today, and Costa Rica is home to two of them: the Brown-Throated Three-Fingered Sloth (Bradypus variegatus), and Hoffman’s Two-Fingered Sloth (Choloepus hoffmanni).

 Although there are similarities in their general appearance, they are very different in their anatomy, temperament and care needs.
-The Hoffman’s Two-Fingered Sloth (Choloepus hoffmanni) is nocturnal, meaning they are active a night.
+The Two-Fingered Sloth is nocturnal, meaning they are active a night.
 They have 2 'fingers' on their 'hands' and 3 'toes' on their 'feet'.
 They are often recognized for their pig-like nose with hair that tends to be blond or brown.
-It is difficult to identify the sex of a wild two-fingered sloth from afar because their sexual organs are hidden within their fur.
+It is difficult to identify the sex of a wild Two-Fingered sloth from afar because their sexual organs are hidden within their fur.

-The Brown-Throated Three-Fingered Sloth (Bradypus variegatus) is diurnal, meaning they are active during the day.
+The Three-Fingered Sloth is diurnal, meaning they are active during the day.
 They have 3 'fingers' on their 'hands' and 3 'toes' on their 'feet'.
 They are often recognized for their 'pura vida smile', a black marking across their mouth as well as a black 'mask' around their eyes.
 Their hair is salt-and-pepper colored meaning that it is black, grey and white.

 While they have internal sexual organs you can actually determine the gender of a sexually mature Three-Fingered sloth by a very distinct marking on their back.
 A juvenile male or adult female Three-Fingered sloth will have a white patch of hair with a vertical black line through the middle.
 An adult male Three-Fingered sloth will have an orange patch of hair with a brown line running through it.